aws/aws-graviton-getting-started/HPC/dev-guide.md

-## Compile instructions on an Ec2
+## Compile instructions on an EC2
 If you are a developer who want to build and test your applications on Graviton.
-You can get started by launching a Ubuntu 20.04 C7g instance from the console.
+You can get started by launching a Ubuntu 20.04 C7g instance (4xlarge or larger) from the console.
 Follow the procedures below to set up the tools:
 ```
 # get the build tools and upgrade GCC
 sudo apt update -y